alexpolt/alexpolt.github.io/src/perspective.md

   areas of the sensor while on the right the resulting intervals are approximately equal.
 As a result we should expect different final perceived image.
 Note that we don't really notice this because we only have 100% of visual acuity at a small window in the center - [foveal system][f] - that is only 2&deg; in size.
-Here is a *WebGl2* demo that tries to simulate the behaviour.
+Here is a *WebGl* demo that tries to simulate the behaviour.

   Also this is a good place to recommend two books on visual perception:
   [Sensation and Perception: An Integrated Approach][book1] by Harvey Richard Schiffman and